Honeta/Honeta/README.md

 I am Honeta, an undergraduate student majoring in Computer Science at Huazhong University of Science and Technology.
 My site is https://honeta.site/.

-- 🔭 I am currently an intern in Sixie Capital.
+- 🔭 I am currently a Trading System Developer Intern in Sixie Capital.
 - 🌱 I'm learning quantitative trading system development.
 - 📫 How to reach me: mail to honeta@qq.com